-The 'Simulation Breakpoints' tab of the Breakpoints & Events window enables you to interrupt and inspect the simulation process.
+The 'Simulation Breakpoints' tab of the Breakpoints & Events window enables you to interrupt and inspect the Simulation process.

-When dynamically executing a simulation (in the Corporate and above editions) the process will proceed automatically if you want to stop execution at some point to examine variables, inspect call stacks or otherwise interact with the simulator, you can set a breakpoint on a model element in much the same way as you would with a line of source code.
-When the simulator reaches the breakpoint execution is halted and control returned to Enterprise Architect.
+When dynamically executing a Simulation (in the Corporate, Unified and Ultimate editions) the process will proceed automatically - if you want to stop execution at some point to examine variables, inspect Call Stacks or otherwise interact with the Simulator, you can set a breakpoint on a model element in much the same way as you would with a line of source code.
+When the Simulator reaches the breakpoint, execution is halted and control returned to Enterprise Architect.

-Ribbon Simulate > Dynamic Simulation > Breakpoints > Simulation Breakpoints -- ---
+Ribbon Simulate > Dynamic Simulation > Breakpoints > Simulation Breakpoints